 American crypto firms seeking to establish a presence in Asia would probably do well to wait and see how Hong Kong’s new crypto regime unfolds.
 In the past, there have been issues related to the implementation of crypto-related laws in the city, especially regarding regulatory requirements and licensing.
 For now, it is clear that American crypto players hoping to benefit from Hong Kong’s new regime must apply to the SFC for recognition as VASPs.
 This in itself could be a monumental task, as the definition of VASP under Hong Kong law is ambiguous.
 In certain cases, American companies might find the licensing regime more relaxed in Japan.
 It is best to speak to a law firm specializing in emerging technologies, crypto, and digital assets to determine the optimal jurisdiction when it comes to establishing a presence in Asia.
 Gamma Law has a presence in both US and Asia and can advise on the best course available.

-Gamma Law is a San Francisco-based firm supporting select clients in cutting-edge business sectors.
-We provide our clients with the support required to succeed in complex and dynamic business environments, push the boundaries of innovation, and achieve their business objectives, both in the U.S. and internationally.
+Gamma Law is a San Francisco-based Web3 firm supporting select clients in complex and cutting-edge business sectors.
+We provide our clients with the legal counsel and representation they need to succeed in dynamic business environments, push the boundaries of innovation, and achieve their business objectives, both in the U.S. and internationally.
 Contact us today to discuss your business needs.